polywock/globalSpeed/README.md

 ### V2.5.X
 - Feature: Support for hidden audio elements.
-   - Support for Spotify, Amazon Music, NPR, and many other music and podcast streaming sites.
+   - Now compatible with Spotify, Amazon Music, NPR, and many other music and podcast streaming sites.

 ### V2.4.X
 - Performance: Suspend extension if tab is not visible.